-Princess Elizabeth, now Queen Elizabeth, eldest daughter of the British royal family, was born on April 21, 1926.
+Princess Elizabeth, who late became Queen Elizabeth, eldest daughter of the British royal family, was born on April 21, 1926.
 Just six months after her thirteenth birthday, the world went to war.
 This determined teenager threw herself into the war effort and over her father’s objections, she even joined the armed forces and trained as a mechanic.

 When war was declared on September 3, 1939, thirteen-year-old Elizabeth and her nine-year-old sister Margaret Rose were in Scotland with their parents, King George VI and Queen Elizabeth.
 The King and Queen rushed off to Buckingham Palace in London, where they spent the remainder of the war.